 Try finding a 2x4 that actually measures two inches by four inches.
 Instead, if you pull out a tape measure, you'll find that the 2x4 actually measures 1-1/2 inches by 3-1/2 inches in size.
 You'll find that a 2x6 is similarly one-half inch thinner and narrower than advertised.
-One-by material can be even more confusing because the one-half inch rule only applies to one side.
+The one-by material can be even more confusing because the one-half inch rule only applies to one side.
 For instance, a 1x4 will actually measure 3/4-inch thick by 3-1/2 inches in size.

 While this rule applies to dimensional lumber, particularly the SPF stock that is prevalent in home centers but often used for home building, it doesn't apply to hardwoods and exotics sold by fine woodworking suppliers.
 These woods are instead sold by the board-foot, so the actual measurements of the length, width and thickness are used to calculate the cost of each individual board.
 As such, when buying hardwoods, you may end with two boards that are the exact same size in terms of board-feet, but the boards are obviously very different along the length, width or thickness.

 Why Isn't a 3/4-Inch Sheet Actually 3/4-Inches Thick?

 The question most commonly posed when people learn of the variations in wood sizes is, "why can't they just sell a two-inch thick by the four-inch wide board when I buy a 2x4?"

 There are two answers commonly given.
 The first is that manufacturers determined that if they shrunk the sizes of each piece slightly, they could get more pieces of sellable material out of each and every tree that they harvest.
 Over the economies of scale, 1/32-inch in each piece of plywood can add a considerable amount of extra income for the manufacturer.